When to Replace Your Stuff: 8 Household Items With Secret Expiration Dates

 This is all dependent on how well you take care of them, but in general you should replace a bra if it's lost its shape, elasticity, gotten too big or small, or has a few pesky underwires poking out of it--I think we all know that pain.
 However if you hand wash your bras, keep them out of the dryer, store them carefully and have a large collection that you rotate in and out, you can extend their lifetimes quite a bit.

 Bras are expensive, which is why many women wear them into the ground.
-Maidenform currently has a 3 for $17 deal going on that can help you beef up your bra collection without breaking the bank.
+Maidenform's cleareance bras are often up to 80% off and can help you beef up your bra collection without breaking the bank.

 Running Shoes: every 300-500 miles.